drupalauth/simplesamlphp-module-drupalauth/.github/ISSUE_TEMPLATE/bug_report.md

 - Drupal core version
 - SimpleSAMLphp version
 - webserver version and configuration
+- drupalauth/simplesamlphp-module-drupalauth version
+- authentication source plugin used
+- drupalauth4ssp module version, if used

 **Additional context**
 Add any other context about the problem here.